aphyr/gretchen/README.md

 a set of named registers, and determines whether that history is *serializable*: informally, whether there exists some sequential execution of those transactions with equivalent effects.
-We adapt [Cerone, Bernardi, and Gotsman's formulation of tranasctional consistency models](http://drops.dagstuhl.de/opus/volltexte/2015/5375/pdf/15.pdf), decomposing serializability into internal and external consistency, plus a total visibility order, and verify external consistency by solving a constraint
+We adapt [Cerone, Bernardi, and Gotsman's formulation of transactional consistency models](http://drops.dagstuhl.de/opus/volltexte/2015/5375/pdf/15.pdf), decomposing serializability into internal and external consistency, plus a total visibility order, and verify external consistency by solving a constraint